fltbuff71/Project0/README.md

 The guide is not complete in content yet, but I thought it would be a great opportunity to use my CS50 Web Programming with Python and JavaScript course skills to eventually build this into a fully functional WEB based support tool, which I may offer on a WEB site and allow users to donate (via PayPal) to support the use of and development of the site.

 It will be a very robust user friendly tool that will include loads of documentation, freeware links, and WINDOWS scripts, tutorials etc., that the average end user can run on their own in a structurally prompted manner.
-This concept will prevent users from installing vendor $$$ software that claim to clean system but in my experience have seen these systems can actually infect the users computer, sometimes on a time delayed basis, so the user does not suspect their newly installed software is the culprit
+This concept will prevent users from installing $$$ vendor software that claim to clean system but in my experience have seen these systems can actually infect the users computer, sometimes on a time delayed basis, so the user does not suspect their newly installed software is the culprit

 Using this tool, end users will not have to be a computer geek to properly maintain and fix common computer issues themselves.

 In order to focus on course content rather than website content while preparing my webpage, I first developed a prototype in Microsoft WORD.
 From that prototype, I manually created all of HTML code to fully satisfy all PROJECT0 course requirements.

-The main Menu page  **"PCSMART GUIDE"** is the main page for my **PCSMART GUIDE** application
+The main Menu page  **"PCSMART GUIDE"** is the main page.

 Sub-Pages include: